Skip to main content

 Care Guide

 In the Pacific Northwest, grow as a container specimen indoors or in a heated conservatory.
-Plant in a large container (minimum 15 gallons / 57 L for a small specimen) in a well-drained, sandy-loam mix with a pH of 6.0–7.5.
-Place in bright indirect light to direct sun — a south-facing window or conservatory is optimal.
-Water thoroughly when the top 2 inches (5 cm) of soil dries; reduce watering in winter.
-Feed monthly from April through September with a balanced slow-release fertiliser.
-Maintain temperatures above 50°F (10°C) year-round.
-Move outdoors to a sheltered patio in summer if desired — return indoors before night temperatures drop below 50°F (10°C).
-Scale insects and mealybugs are the primary pests in indoor culture.
+Plant in a large container (a minimum of 15 gallons / 57 L for a small specimen) in a well-drained sandy-loam potting mix at pH 6.0–7.5.
+Place in bright indirect light to direct sun — a south-facing window or conservatory works well.
+Water thoroughly when the top 2 inches (5 cm) of potting mix dries; reduce watering frequency in winter when growth slows.
+Feed monthly from April through September with a balanced slow-release fertilizer formulated for palms or cycads.
+Maintain temperatures above 50°F (10°C) year-round; foliage damage occurs below 30°F (-1°C).
+Move outdoors to a sheltered patio in summer if desired — return indoors before night air temperatures drop below 50°F (10°C) in autumn.
+Scale insects and mealybugs are the primary pests in indoor culture; quarterly inspection of frond undersides and stem surfaces catches infestations early.
+Repot every 3–5 years into the next-larger container size; the slow growth rate makes frequent repotting unnecessary.

 Pruning

-Remove individual fronds at the base when they yellow and decline — cut cleanly with a sharp saw or pruning shears close to the trunk.
-Do not remove green fronds, as this reduces the plant's photosynthetic capacity and slows growth.
+Remove individual fronds at the base when they yellow and decline naturally — cut cleanly with a sharp saw or pruning shears close to the trunk.
+Do not remove green fronds, which reduces the plant's photosynthetic capacity and slows growth substantially.
 Remove spent cones when they dry.
 No other pruning is required.

 Maintenance Level